 An all-round package

 Having already mentioned his attacking and defensive ratings, it is now time to have a deeper look.
 Gvardiol’s style of play cannot be discussed without talking about more than what meets the eye.
 He is an excellent passer, averaging 90% completion over short and medium distances.
-Gvardiol has already been involved in 26 shot-creating actions and five goal-creating actions.
+Gvardiol was involved in 26 shot-creating actions and five goal-creating actions.

 — Bundesliga English (@Bundesliga_EN) February 5, 2022